 The process is comparable to experiencing wind chill on a cold day; you feel the cold a lot more standing outside on a windy, cold day than you would if there were no wind.

 Many ovens have both a convection and conventional setting, which gives you the freedom to choose the option that’s right for your recipe.
-If you want to take simplicity and ease to the next level, however, you can even find combination microwave ovens – such as the award winning Panasonic NN-CD87 – that allow you to steam, bake and grill foods without the need for multiple appliances.
+If you want to take simplicity and ease to the next level, however, you can even find combination microwave ovens – such as the award winning Panasonic NN-CD87 – that allow you to bake and grill foods without the need for multiple appliances.

 What are the benefits of convection cooking?